leonjza/leonjza.github.io/content/post/2016-10-02-reverse-engineering-static-key-remotes-with-gnuradio-and-rfcat.markdown

 ## getting the on-off keying right
 I played around quite a bit at this stage with my attempts to represent the same waveform as the ones captured from the remote I am trying to replicate.
 I made a major breakthrough when I came across this [blog post](http://adamsblog.aperturelabs.com/2013/03/you-can-ring-my-bell-adventures-in-sub.html) where the author explains a method in which to accurately convert the signal into a true on-off keying waveform.
 The general idea being that you should take note of the smallest distance of amplitude and use that as a single binary digit.
 You then count the bits relative to this distance and convert to them to a `1` for a high amplitude and a `0` for a low amplitude.
 Effectively we are simply calculating the Pulse-width Modulation key for our binary code manually now.

-So to replicate this in my example, I went back to the original wave file I recorded and extracted a single full pulse.
+So to replicate this in my example, I went back to the original wave file I recorded and extracted a single full pulse:

 {{< figure src="/images/re_static_key_audacity_full_zoom.png" >}}